 Check Sleep Mode Settings

 If your computer does not sleep, check all your settings to prevent a sleep condition.
 Hardware, power options, and configuration can affect the operation of power and sleep buttons.
-If your PC has Windows updates installed or an installed app requires a restart, your PC may not be asleep to fix the computer goes to sleep too fast.
+If your PC has Windows updates installed or an installed app requires a restart, your PC may not be asleep to fix the computer going to sleep too fast.

 Open the Settings application.
-Click System and then choose Power & sleep.
+Click System and then choose Power & Sleep.
 At the right end, click Additional Power Settings.
 Click Choose when to turn off the display in the window that appears.

 The most common culprit from far away is the “USB selective suspend setting.”
 If this is set to “disabled,” each connected peripheral will ping your system constantly to let it know that it is active, keeping it awake.